 “I want to help others as much as I can, which is what I learned from the people at HGH.
 It should give us all comfort knowing we have people with all this expertise and kindness who can help you or a loved one when they need it.”

-Steve is a Patient Ambassador for the sixth annual Strides for The General, which will be held on September 17 at Bayfront Park in Hamilton.
+Steve was a Patient Ambassador for the sixth annual Strides for The General, held in September 2016 at Bayfront Park in Hamilton.